-D4.1.13 Ages - Drivers must be aged between 8 and 13.
-Once a driver has reached their 10th birthday they may transfer to other classes, but once transferred may not return to this class.
+D4.1.13 Ages - Drivers must have reached their 8th birthday OR the year of their 8th birthday (if they can demonstrate prior karting experience in accordance with Motorsport UK Bluebook 15.1.1 & 15.1.1.1) and are eligible to remain in this class until their 13th Birthday.
+Once a driver has reached the year of their 10th birthday they may transfer to other classes, but once transferred may not return to this class.